alexholehouse/Geeneus/github_pages.md

         dkpf'

 For the full range of functions available see below, or try `help(manager)` or `help(geneeus.Proteome)`.

+Note that geeneues does not offer any searching capabilities.

 ## Functions
 Below there is a brief reference list for the available functions.
 The '*datastore*' being mentioned here refers to the internal storage structure that holds the data as it's parsed and stored.